zhuzhanji/NorovirusGenotyping/lab_book.md

 **Function**

-makedb.sh calls makedb.py. makedb.py takes two parameters: source fasta file, output database path.
+makedb.sh calls makedb.py.

+makedb.py takes two parameters: source fasta file, nucleotide blast database path.

-The default source fasta file is refseq_2.fasta produced in step 1.
+The default source fasta file is the refseq_2.fasta produced in step 1.

-The default name of the database is 'refseqdb_2'.
-It's under new_data/database.
+The default name of the database is 'refseqdb_2', which is also under new_data/database.

 **Result**